Underwriters-Laboratories/datalake-api-docs/data-source.md

 # Data Source and Index Name

-In order to retrive  the data from  API, index name can be used to specific the source of data.
+To retrieve the data from APIs, the index name can be used to specify the source of data.

 ### US Consumer Product Safety Commission (CPSC)